ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 File: possibly models/unified_latent_merger.py
 	1. Combining Torsion + Pair:
 	•	We parse a node-level embedding for each residue i from TorsionBERT.
-Another node-level embedding from Pairformer’s sᵢ.
+Another node-level embedding from Pairformer's sᵢ.
 Possibly an edge-level embedding from zᵢⱼ.
 	•	If we have adjacency, we either feed it in as a feature or let Pairformer handle it.
 	2. LoRA:
-	•	If this “ULM” is a small MLP or Transformer, we can either fully train it or embed LoRA if we want to keep it partially frozen.
-Typically we train it from scratch since it’s a new bridging component.
+	•	If this "ULM" is a small MLP or Transformer, we can either fully train it or embed LoRA if we want to keep it partially frozen.
+Typically we train it from scratch since it's a new bridging component.
 	3. Output:
-	•	A per-residue “condition embedding” fed into the diffusion, plus an optional per-(i,j) side channel for constraints.
+	•	A per-residue "condition embedding" fed into the diffusion, plus an optional per-(i,j) side channel for constraints.

 ⸻